matthewyccheung/matthewyccheung.github.io/_posts/2026-06-18-RLtutorial.md

 -1-0.9+8.1
 =
 6.2.
-$
+$$

 The immediate reward is negative, but the long-term return is positive.
-Without future rewards, the algorithm would incorrectly think this action was bad.
+Without future rewards, the algorithm would incorrectly punish an action that set up later success.

----

 # Value functions and advantage functions